forestryio/forestry.io/hugo/content/careers/technical-support-analyst.md

 ---
 At Forestry we’re _helping people build a better web_.
 Our Technical Support Analyst’s mission is to help our users have a successful experience using Forestry.
 If you’ve got a great blend of technical and people skills, love web development and helping people, this could be the perfect role for you.

-This is a key role at Forestry as we’re growing and looking to, not only, do support, but improve how we do support.
+This is a key role at Forestry.
+We want to improve how we do support and the quality of support we provide.
 You’ll be on the front lines working with our users and ensuring their success.
-You’ll also be There is a lot of room for the person in this role to grow and have a major impact at Forestry.
+There is a lot of room for the person in this role to grow and have a major impact at Forestry.

 We are prioritizing candidates from groups that are underrepresented in the software industry.